 We want your innovators and leaders to share their knowledge and experience with our students.
 It could also be an opportunity to talk about your company and the kind of things that make you a good employer.

-Master of Software Development students are available as paid interns to work with a business unit as a resource.
-There’s no pre-requisite on the type of technical work (i.e. x% of front-end, y% customer facing).
-Basically if it touches on the day to day work that the development or design team do then it fulfils the requirements of the internship.
+Master of Software Development students are available as full-time paid interns between March-June to work with a business unit as a resource.
+There is no pre-requisite on the type of technical work (i.e. x% of front-end, y% customer facing).
+Basically if it touches on the day to day work that the development or design team do then it fulfills the requirements of the internship.